security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     ![]({{ "/assets/images/lab_set_facebook.png" | relative_url }}){: .img-responsive width='50%'}

     **Note:** You may need to scroll up in your terminal window to find your username and password.
 Some of the "possible username field found" messages are false positives.
 Just scroll up until you see your username and password.

+    **Note:** You may need to scroll up in your terminal window to find your username and password.
+Some of the "possible username field found" messages are false positives.
+Just scroll up until you see your username and password.